qub-blesson/DeFog/README.md

 # DeFog:
+## Fog Computing Benchmarks
-## Demystifying Fog System Interactions Using Container-based Benchmarking
+### Demystifying Cloud-Edge Interactions of a Fog System Using Container-based Benchmarking

 ### How to Run
 navigate to the DeFog folder: